-04/30/24 - Approval of minutes, review SPSA 23/24 and provide input for needs assessment, share survey results from English Learner parents along with their input for the SPSA, review draft of 24-25 SPSA actions/expenditures, approval of 24/25 SPSA, LCAP input- presentation shared and input provided to PSUSD, ELAC/DELAC report, Panorama and attendance data shared, CSI information shared.
+04/30/24 - Approval of minutes, review SPSA 23/24 and provide input for needs assessment, ELAC ideas and survey results from the ELAC parents were shared with SSC.
+SSC parents noted that they agreed with the ideas that ELAC parents shared as needs for our school.
+SSC reviewed draft of 24-25 SPSA actions/expenditures, They then approved of 24/25 SPSA.
+They provided LCAP input- presentation shared and input provided to PSUSD, ELAC/DELAC report was shared, Panorama and attendance data shared, CSI information shared.